jaytifd/tifddb/Readme.md

 There main tables in the database are set up to process camp registrations and membership registrations.

 - camp_camper: Essentially a "person".
-People who sign up for camp or membership are all "campers".
+People who sign up for camp or membership are all essentially "campers" in the database.
+They are also **ephemeral** meaning that every year their info is re-entered.
-- camp_registration
+- camp_registration: A container that holds multiple campers.
+In the past this was called mebership_unit (aka household).
+It has the campers' address, shopping cart total, donations and a foreign key to membership_payments.
-- membership_payments
+- membership_payments: An itemized accounting of the things they paid for - housing_fee, registration_fee, membership_fee are all broken out.
+Info taken fomm camp_amper (registration type, housing option) and from camp_registration (donations, paypal_fee) are saved here.